Riding Instructor, Trainer, Clinician, ILHA Judge

 Life took another turn in 2017.
 Allison was fortunate enough to build her own facility.
 In October 2017 boarders moved in to Alliance Equestrian Center, built by Allison and her business partner Ean Taylor.
 Alliance sits on 36 acres in Yorktown, IN and offers boarding, training, lessons, summer camps and horse shows.

 Allison has most recently started working on Liberty training and bridleless riding.
 After volunteering at the International Liberty Horse Association Championship show in 2019, Allison and her Assistant, Grace, Started focusing on Liberty training, following Dan James of Double Dan Horsemanship’s training methods.
 In 2020 Allison competed in the ILHA online shows and championship show and attended an Elite 5 day liberty clinic and judge seminar in December 2020.
 Allison worked towards getting her ILHA judge card in 2020 and earned her ILHA Level 1 & 2 card as well as her Bridleless judge card.
+She judged both online competitions and at the ILHA in-person championship show where she also competed.
+In 2021 she competed in the first International Liberty Horse Association Invitational Freestyle Competition at Equine Affaire.
 She looks forward to furthering her liberty training and sharing that knowledge with others.